luckiestkitty/EasyAHBC_Hack23/README.md

 [Axelar](https://axelar.network/) provides the technology that connects the NFT on different blockchains via `callContract`.
 The Proof of Concept is succeed by deploying and test on local!
 - Contract: https://github.com/luckiestkitty/EasyAHBC_Hack23/blob/main/axelar-interPalaces/examples/evm/interPalaces-nft/InterPalacesNFT.sol

+## Future works

+- Deploy and test the NFT with axelar interchain capability powered by Axelar on testnet.
+- Generate NFTs to support more digital format (music, texts, and etc).
+- Enable the conversational agent features to prove powerful cognitive tools.
+- UI/UX designs.